RedisLabs/redislabs-docs/content/rs/administering/database-operations/migrate-to-active-active.md

         1. In the destination database, paste the URL of the source endpoint in the **Replica Of** box, and click ![Save](/images/rs/icon_save.png#no-click "Save").

         {{< note >}}
-For a source database on a different RS cluster, you can [compress the replication data]({{< relref "/rs/administering/designing-production/active-passive#data-compression-for-replica-of">}}) to save bandwidth.
+For a source database on a different Redis Enterprise Software cluster, you can [compress the replication data]({{< relref "/rs/administering/designing-production/active-passive#data-compression-for-replica-of">}}) to save bandwidth.
         {{< /note >}}